TheElectronicMusicProject/simple_audio_amplifier/README.md

 - Make the input compatible with stereo audio format too, adding a stereo to mono converter (summing OPAMP with double voltage).

 - Add more descriptive silkscreen on the PCB.

+## License

+You are free to use, reproduce and modify this project in its entirety.
+Please, remember to refer to me, this would be very appreciated and will help me to continue to do better!